argoproj/argo-cd/docs/operator-manual/high_availability.md

 ## Monorepo Scaling Considerations

-Argo CD repo server maintains one repository clone locally and uses it for application manifest generation.
+Argo CD repo server maintains one repository clone locally and use it for application manifest generation.
 If the manifest generation requires to change a file in the local repository clone then only one concurrent manifest generation per server instance is allowed.
 This limitation might significantly slowdown Argo CD if you have a mono repository with multiple applications (50+).

 ### Enable Concurrent Processing

-Argo CD determines if manifest generation might change local files in the local repository clone based on the config management tool and application settings.
+Argo CD determines if manifest generation might change local files in the local repository clone based on config management tool and application settings.
-If the manifest generation has no side effects then requests are processed in parallel without a performance penalty.
-The following are known cases that might cause slowness and their workarounds:
+If the manifest generation has no side effects then requests are processed in parallel without the performance penalty.
+Following are known cases that might cause slowness and workarounds:

-  * **Multiple Helm based applications pointing to the same directory in one Git repository:** ensure that your Helm chart doesn't have conditional
+  * **Multiple Helm based applications pointing to the same directory in one Git repository:** ensure that your Helm chart don't have conditional
-[dependencies](https://helm.sh/docs/chart_best_practices/dependencies/#conditions-and-tags) and create `.argocd-allow-concurrency` file in the chart directory.
+[dependencies](https://helm.sh/docs/chart_best_practices/dependencies/#conditions-and-tags) and create `.argocd-allow-concurrency` file in chart directory.

-  * **Multiple Custom plugin based applications:** avoid creating temporal files during manifest generation and create `.argocd-allow-concurrency` file in the app directory, or use the sidecar plugin option, which processes each application using a temporary copy of the repository.
+  * **Multiple Custom plugin based applications:** avoid creating temporal files during manifest generation and create `.argocd-allow-concurrency` file in app directory, or use the sidecar plugin option, which processes each application using a temporary copy of the repository.

   * **Multiple Kustomize applications in same repository with [parameter overrides](../user-guide/parameters.md):** sorry, no workaround for now.